Where's Teemu? Tell us to win 50 free packs of Norwich City stickers

 Archant

-The cathedral or the castle?
-Mousehold or the market?
-Knowing the difference could win you dozens of free Norwich City stickers.

-Over the next week, starting today, we'll be challenging you on your knowledge of some of Norfolk's most memorable spots.
+Want to get your hands on dozens of free Norwich City stickers and know your Maddermarket from your market?
+We've got the challenge just for you.

-We'll be including five photos and video clips of Norwich City striker Teemu Pukki at some of the county's best-known buildings or sites - and we'll ask you to tell us where they are.
+Each day this week, we'll be including a picture and video clip of Norwich City striker Teemu Pukki at an iconic spot in the county - and we'll ask you to tell us where they are.

-But we won't be making it easy - and one of the correct guesses will be chosen each day to win 50 free packs of stickers.
+But be warned, the competition kicked off this Monday and was fierce - hundreds of people took to social media in the hope of clinching the prize.

-To be in with a chance of winning, head to our Facebook page to share, or Twitter to retweet, our posts, and say where Pukki is in this first photo, using the hashtag #WheresTeemu.
+And if you want to join in on the fun, head to our Facebook page to share, or Twitter to retweet, our posts, and say where Pukki is using the hashtag #WheresTeemu.

-The first Official Norwich City Football Club Sticker Book was launched at the start of the month, and copies are available for just £1 from plenty of shops across the region.
+The first Official Norwich City Football Club Sticker Book is available for just £1 from plenty of shops across the region.
 Packs of stickers also cost £1.

 To find out where you can buy the albums and stickers, visit pinkun.com/stickers